 Which antibiotic is used to treat Parvo?

-Most antibiotics need a prescription from a veterinarian.
+Before purchasing antibiotics, you need to have a prescription from a licensed veterinarian.
 The most common antibiotics include Cefazolin, Metronidazole, Cephalexin, Ampicillin, Gentamicin, and Trimethoprim-sulfa.

 Can Parvo come back after it is treated?